-Part of schedule A Relating to Code of Governance reference Summary of requirement 8.
+schedule A Relating to Governance reference Summary of requirement 8.
 2: Disclose Nomination committee B.2.10 A separate section of the annual report should describe the work of the nominations committee(s), including the process it has used in relation to board appointments.
 See se ection 3.2.
 9. Additional requirement of FT ARM Nomination committee n/a The disclosure in the annual report on the work of the nominations committee should include an explanation if neither an external search consultancy nor open advertising has been used in the appointment of a chair or non-executive director.
 Not a pplicable.
 10. 2: Disclose Chair, council of governors B.3.1 A chairperson's other significant commitments should be disclosed to the council of governors before appointment and included in the annual report.
-Changes to such commitments should be reported to the council of governors as they arise, and included in the next annual report. the re gister was also inclu ded in full in the pape ers for meetings of e at any time on request from the company secretary.
-From January 2016 the board of directors held in public. otember 2015, the cl e National Childbirth nificant commitme nts changed when Beryl Hobson concluded her appointed term as chair 11.
+Changes to such commitments should be reported to the council of governors as they arise, and included in the next annual report. the re In Sep gister was also inclu ided in full in the pape hairperson's other sigi ers for meetings of e at any time on request from the company secretary.
+From January 2016 the board of directors held in public. nts changed when Beryl Hobson concluded her appointed term as chair D.F.C Community Harriston Charles (Constitution of the 11.
 2: Disclose Council of governors B.5.6 Governors should canvass the opinion of the trust's members and the public, and for appointed governors the body they represent, on the NHS foundation trust's forward plan, including its objectives, priorities and strategy, and their views should be communicated to the board of directors.
-The annual report should contain a statement as to how this requirement has been undertaken and satisfied. mem i 12.
-Additional requirement of FT ARM dback on their discussi Council of governors sions.
-If, during the financial year, the governors have exercised their power under paragraph 10C of schedule 7 of the NHS Act 2006, then information on this must be included in the annual report.
-This is required by paragraph 26(2)(aa) of schedule 7 to the NHS Act 2006, as amended b section 151(8) of the Health and Social Care Act 2012.
-Power to require one or more of the directors to attend a governors' meeting for the purpose of obtaining information about the foundation trust's performance of its functions or the directors' performance of their duties (and deciding whether to propose a vote on the foundation trust's or directors' performance).
-Not a pplicable As inserted by section 151(6) of the Health and Social Care Act 2012.
-13. pplicable.
-2: Disclose Board B.6.1 The board of directors should state in the annual report how performance evaluation of the board, its committees, and its directors, including the chairperson, has been conducted. gover nance structure and processes.
-In Octobe 2015 a series of c e board of directors completed its review of the trust's board-level hanges to the structure of board sub-committees and the frequency, need following approval by the board. sector by the r and beyond.
-The re e Well-led frameworl eview was internal bu t the trust intends t board's next annua overnance reviews and best practice from across the foundation trust to commission an independent review of governance in 2017, as required al process of self-assessment of its effectiveness, one year following overnance review.
-More information and pro e review can be for und in papers of the meetings of the board of directors available from the f executive taking into account feedback sought from relevant members or ors is assessed by the chair taking into account feedback sought from the staff and the board.
-The performance of the non-executive directors is assessed by the chair taking into account feedback sought from the executive directors and governors.
-The performance of the chair is assessed by the senior independent director in collaboration with the chair of the council of governors' appointments committee taking into account feedback sought from directors and governors, particularly the council's governor representatives to the board and its sub-committees.
+The annual report should contain a statement as to how this requirement has been undertaken and satisfied. invited email d.
+Regular information bulletins to member on on strategy and de evelopment is include ke part in 'complia embers' meeting held on 8 October 2015, to which all members were ded in the trust's newsletter for members and the general public and in ince in practice' sessions during which they engage with patients and 12.
+Additional Council of n/a If, during the financial year, the governors have exercised their power